asayers/cbdr/README.md

 base      , 15.992080634
 ```

-From this file, we can compute a one-tailed [confidence interval] for the
+From this file, we can compute a [confidence interval] for the difference of
-difference of the means using Using Welch's t-test.
+the means using Welch's t-test.
 (See [Choosing α] below.)
-You can also divide the confidence interval by base's sample mean to get a
+You can also
+divide the confidence interval by base's sample mean to get a percentage
-percentage change, which is probably more readable.
-Computing this value for the CSV file above gives the following confidence interval:
+change, which is probably more readable.
+Computing this value for the CSV
+file tells us that the change from base to feature is:

 ```
 [  -5.8% ..  +14.6%]
 ```

+[Choosing α]: #choosing-α

 Ok, we're ready to begin: